oh-lang/oh/wishlist.md

 My_array:
         [5, 6, 7]

-My_array:
-    # this actually is ok because it is
-    # a block-definition of a variable.
-    [5, 6, 7]

 # the parentheses trick only works if the inside is indented.
 Not_defined_correctly:
 [5, 6, 7]       # not attached to the previous line.